Best Tech Stack to Build a SaaS in 2023

 You should consider choosing Vue.js if:

-- The web application will be small or you need to develop an MVP.
+- The web application will be small, or you will need to develop an MVP.

 - You have an inexperienced development team and a limited budget.